aramboyajyan/drupal7-boilerplate/README.md

 - Comment formatting - end @ char 80, @file to everything, @return, @param
 - Sample filter format implementation
 - Cron lock check
+- Helper function for checking if the user has a certain role + additional helpers file?